 - Regularly bring up the vision when talking about new projects, features and requirements.

 - Communicate documented UX successes to management, developers and staff.
 If you dare, also communicate failures and what you learned from them.

 - Advertise regularly in your internal newsletter that it’s OK for people outside the IT-department to report usability problems and suggest improvements.

-- Follow up on the use of the tools; in particular, ensure that user interfaces are consistent by diplomatically insisting that the style guide must be followed.
+- Ensure the tools are usable.
+Communicate information about the tools in a usable way.
+Follow up on the use of the tools; in particular, ensure that user interfaces are consistent by diplomatically insisting that the style guide must be followed.
 Never “police” a UX style guide.

 - Document and communicate failures and successes.

 9 Anchor the changes in the organizational culture

 - Articulate the connections between a great UX and organizational success.

 - Ensure that UX is seen in every aspect of the organization.
 Present examples of great UX and not-so-great UX every chance you get and point out how it affects competitiveness and profit.
 Listen carefully to the feedback.
 Tell your own success stories about UX and document them with numbers.
 Repeat other stories you hear.